argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 ## Mid-Quarter Allocations

 Projects that have exhausted their initial quarterly allocations should use the backfill queue till the end of the quarter.
-Allocation requests submitted between the start of the quarter and the end of the 10th week of the quarter will also have to use the backfill queue.
-They will be considered for full allocation in the next quarter.
-Allocation requests submitted after the 10th week of a quarter will have to run in the backfill queue in the next quarter as well.
+Details for using backfill are available at the Running Jobs page for each machine in LCRC; for examples on Improv see [here](https://docs.lcrc.anl.gov/improv/running-jobs-improv/#backfill-queue).

 All allocation related tickets are reviewed and responded to once a week on Tuesday.